Skip to main content

 Open

-In August 2023, Secret Service officials stated that the Secret Service is working on a new end-to-end hiring strategy that will include the use of new hiring solutions.
-As part of this strategy, the officials plan to incorporate more automation into their recruiting and outreach processes.
-In addition, the service plans to develop metrics to track the results of recruitment activities for the IT workforce.
-Further, the officials said the new end-to-end hiring solution should be in place in 2025.
+In July 2024, Secret Service officials stated that the Secret Service is transitioning to a new hiring solution that will be largely automated.
+The officials said the new solution will allow for end-to-end hiring and better tracking of applications, to include its recruitment efforts.
+Further, the officials said the new end-to-end hiring solution should be in place by December 31, 2024.
 As such, we will continue to monitor the Secret Service's efforts to implement this recommendation.

 United States Secret Service The Director should ensure that the Office of Human Resources and OCIO adjust their recruitment and hiring plans and activities, as necessary, after establishing and tracking metrics for assessing the effectiveness of these activities for the IT workforce.
 (Recommendation 9)